Suppliers and Contractors

 Doing business with Sunwater is simple.
 Suppliers and Contractors who have been selected to provide services or goods to Sunwater must complete the following easy steps:

 4. Read Sunwater’s Conditions of Contract:

-For Sunwater purchase orders that state “Minor Services or Goods Conditions of Contract apply to the supply” received on or after 12 February 2020, the terms and conditions are:
+For Sunwater purchase orders that state “Minor Services or Goods Conditions of Contract apply to the supply”, the following relate to the terms and conditions in recent years:

 The Sunwater Contractor Induction must be completed prior to undertaking any work on a Sunwater premises or site.
 This will be followed by a site specific induction/checklist with a Sunwater representative upon arrival to site.
 Please coordinate your induction requirements with your Sunwater Site Representative.

 Please view the Contractor Induction Online Portal guide.

 Upon successful selection as a Sunwater Vendor, a Sunwater representative will forward you a Vendor Registration Form to complete.
 Please complete the form and attach applicable Insurance Certificates and a copy of your Bank Deposit Slip, Bank Statement or Bank Cheque by replying to the original email.